 To make Clafoutis in advance, follow the recipe as usual, but instead of baking it right away, cover the dish with plastic wrap and store it in the refrigerator for up to 24 hours before baking.

-When you’re ready to bake your Clafoutis, preheat your oven and then pop the dish in to bake according to the recipe instructions.
+When you’re ready to bake your Clafoutis, cook in a preheated oven and then pop the dish in to bake according to the recipe instructions.
 The chilled batter may take a few extra minutes to cook, so keep an eye on it towards the end of the baking time.

 Once baked, let your Clafoutis cool slightly before serving.
 Even if made ahead of time, it will still taste delicious and have that classic custardy texture.